olihawkins/rethinking-cmdstanr/readme.md

 There are more Stan model definitions in this project than there are models that appear in the book.
 For some examples in the book, the same model is defined in several different ways in Stan.
 This is so that I can explore different aspects of Stan.

-In some cases I have defined the same model in two or more ways that are equivalent, but that either offer different interfaces to the R code, or that may fit differently given how MCMC works.
+In some cases I have defined the same model in two or more ways that are equivalent, but that offer different interfaces to the R code.
 In other cases I am using Stan to generate additional output that I need in the analysis.
 In the first half of his book, McElreath uses his own implementation of quadratic approximation to fit Bayesian models and to sample and simulate from the posterior distribution.
-Stan can do this sampling and simulation for you, so rather than trying to emulate the book's handling of posterior samples in R, it sometimes makes more sense to use these feature of Stan.
+Stan can do this sampling and simulation for you, so rather than trying to emulate the book's handling of posterior samples in R, it sometimes makes more sense to use these features of Stan.
 Where a model has been augmented to generate additional data for use in the analysis, the model name has a suffix that contains `gen`.

 ## Links